webiny/docs.webiny.com/docs/quick-start.md

 You will need an AWS account even for local development.
 With Webiny, we've turned to cloud-native development of our APIs and so you can't run our API services unless they are deployed to the cloud.

 To deploy your API (and later React apps) you will need AWS credentials.
 Take a look at [this video tutorial](https://www.youtube.com/watch?v=tgb_MRVylWw) on setting up an IAM user to work with `Serverless Framework` (part of which we use to deploy our components).

+### AWS environment variables
+You can set a `profile` and a default `region` to be used for all interactions with AWS in the `.env.json` file in the root of your project.
+This file will be loaded first for both API and apps deployments so the values in this file are shared throughout your project.